 Applying for a first-home withdrawal

-When the sale and purchase agreement has been signed, you need to complete a First-home withdrawal form and send it and accompanying documentation to UniSaver’s administrator Mercer.
+When the sale and purchase agreement has been signed, you need to complete a first-home withdrawal form and send it and accompanying documentation to UniSaver’s administrator Mercer.
 The documentation required includes:

-- completed First-home withdrawal form
+- a completed first-home withdrawal form

 - a copy of the sale and purchase agreement